Melville, Saskatchewan: History

 According to What's in a Name?: The Story Behind Saskatchewan Places and Names by E. T. Russell, and People Places: Contemporary Saskatchewan Place Names by Bill Barry, the city was named for Charles Melville Hays, who at the time of the settlement's initial construction was the president of the Grand Trunk Railway and Grand Trunk Pacific Railway.
 Hays was on board the RMS Titanic when it sank; he did not make it off the ship.

-Pearl Park was the area's first post office established in 1905 near the Pearl Creek, a tributary of the Qu'Appelle River.
+Pearl Park was the area's first post office established in 1905 near Pearl Creek, a tributary of the Qu'Appelle River.
 Melville was declared a city by the province in 1960.